manuzrpEd/NQueensGeneticAlgorithm/README.md

  ## Task

  In this [notebook](https://github.com/manuzrpEd/NQueensGeneticAlgorithm/blob/main/notebooks/Implementation_NQueen_GeneticAlgorithm-Solution.ipynb) I have developed a Python solution that represents an implementation of Crawford's evaluation based on satisfiability.
-For example, running the mentioned notebook and entering N=10 we get this solution
+For example, running the mentioned notebook and entering N=10 we get the following solution:
-[8, 2, 5, 1, 9, 4, 10, 7, 3, 6].
+[8, 2, 5, 1, 9, 4, 10, 7, 3, 6]

+Time (ss): 0.11

  ![GA_N10](solutions/GeneticAlgorithm_SolutionBoard_N=10.png "GA_N10")